bytecodealliance/wasmtime/docs/examples-profiling-vtune.md

 for viewing and analyzing that data.
 VTune Profiler is available in both commerical and free options.
 The free, downloadable version is available [here][download] and is backed by a community forum for support.
 This version is appropriate for detailed analysis of your Wasm program.
-Note that for JIT support, Wasmtime only supports VTune profiling on Linux platforms but other platforms are expected to be enabled in the future.

 VTune support in Wasmtime is provided through the JIT profiling APIs from the [`ittapi`] library.
 This library provides code generators (or the runtimes that